-In our study, nursing students developed positive attitudes toward their first clinical practice, experienced moderate stress levels, and no relationship was found between these variables.
-Gender, high school graduation, and satisfaction with the nursing department affected perceived stress, while satisfaction with the department influenced clinical attitude.
-These findings may help identify students' needs before, during, and after their first practice, and providing a supportive clinical environment for instructors may assist students in developing appropriate coping strategies.
+In our study, it was determined that nursing students developed positive attitudes towards their first clinical practice and experienced moderate levels of stress, and no relationship was found between these parameters.
+It was determined that gender, high school graduation, and satisfaction with the nursing department affected perceived clinical stress, while satisfaction with the nursing department affected clinical attitude.
+The findings of our study may be useful in determining the needs of nursing students before, during, and after their first clinical practice.
+In addition, providing a suitable clinical practice environment for instructors working in clinical practice may be beneficial to students in determining appropriate coping strategies.